How to Start Composting at Home: 7 Easy Steps for Beginners (No Backyard Needed)

 You do not need to buy anything fancy right away.

 A store bought compost bin is fine.
-A reused bucket, tub, or container can also work.
+A reused bucket or tub can also work.
 The key is to keep it easy to access and easy to use.

 A lid is helpful because it keeps things neater and helps with smell control, but even that is not always essential depending on your setup.